grounds/grounds-exec/docs/NEW_LANGUAGE.md

-# Images
+# Add a new language stack

-Images are referring to `docker` images used to execute code inside a `docker` container.
+Each language stack has its own Docker image used to execute code inside a Docker container.

-They can be found inside the `dockerfiles` directory:
+These images can be found inside the `dockerfiles` directory:

 ```
 dockerfiles